☀︎

 Tactics and Strategy

-- Lock down all new devices:
+3. Lock down all new devices:

-- Prevent “unauthorized” programs from running without approval.
+• Add secure boot and attestation, to prevent “unauthorized” programs from running without approval.

-- Point to the security benefits.
+• Point to the security benefits, sometimes real.

-- Eliminate other commercial options, win market share.
+5. Eliminate other options, win market share.

 How We Are Losing: Gravity